blubars/blubars.github.io/_posts/2019-02-14-encrypted-posts.md

 title: "Encrypted Blog Posts"
 date: 2019-02-14
 categories: blog
+tags: coding crypto
+tagline: "Using good ol' PGP to make password-protected posts on gh-pages."
 ---
 SHHHHH SECRETS!
 Github pages is one of my favorite services.
 Fast, free, open web hosting?!
 Dream come true.
 Brings back nostalgic echo-feels of [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) back in the day.
 But there is one thing missing.
 Private posts.
 I'm not a public person; I can also be a tad disorganized.
 Through the years I've tried a million ways of keeping track of notes journal entries and idle thoughts -- google docs, google notes, evernote, emails to myself, physical notebooks and journals -- things which I don't want to share with the world, and noise I'm sure the world doesn't want.
 What if I could just store everything on my blog, yet still have it be only available to me?
 The answer?
 PGP encryption.